solliancenet/dp-203-v2/Instructions/Labs/04/README.md

 ### Task 1: Create Azure Active Directory security groups

 In this segment, we will create security groups as described above.
-However, our data set ends in 2019, so we will create a `tailwind-2019-writers` group instead of 2020.
+However, our data set ends in 2019, so we will create a `tailwind-2019-writers` group instead of 2021.

-> **Note**: Since other students may be using the same Azure AD tenant, the four `tailwind-XXX` groups may already exist.
-If you find a group already exists, move on to the next step.

 1. Switch back to the Azure portal (<https://portal.azure.com>) in a different browser tab, leaving Synapse Studio open.